alexa/alexa-auto-sdk/aacs/android/app-components/alexa-auto-apl-renderer/modules/apl-render/README.md

 ### Implementing the Event Interface

 The application must implement the `com.amazon.apl.android.render.interfaces.IAPLEventSender` interface.
 The `IAPLEventSender` interface provides the APIs to allow the APL Render module to report events to Alexa or the capability agent.
-You can integrate the event interface into the APL handler that implements the [Auto SDK APL platform interface](../../../../../../modules/apl/android/src/main/java/com/amazon/aace/apl/APL.java).
+You can integrate the event interface into the APL handler that implements the Auto SDK `APL` AASB message interface.
 The following code shows how to do the integration:

 ```java
 import com.amazon.aace.apl.APL;